avibryant/simmer/README.md

 ###Output format

 The output is, like the input format, a tab-separated key-value stream.
-The output is designed to be easy to read by humans, while at the same time allowing multiple outputs to be combined and fed back into scrub for further aggregation.
+The output is designed to be easy to read by humans, while at the same time allowing multiple outputs to be combined and fed back into simmer for further aggregation.
 As a simple example of how these are in conflict, consider an aggregation producing the average of all of the values for a key.
 The human-readable output is just a single number, the average.
-To properly combine multiple averages, however, you have to know the count of how many values originally went into each one, so that you can weight them properly.
-Algescrubber solves this by producing two values for each key, one with a possibly opaque, machine-readable value that is suitable for further aggregation, and another that includes a human-readable version of the value.
-Often, it's convenient to filter scrub's output through "cut -f 1,3" to see only the human-readable versions.
+To properly combine multiple averages, however, you have to know the count of how many values originally went into each one, so that you can weight them properly. simmer solves this by producing two values for each key, one with a possibly opaque, machine-readable value that is suitable for further aggregation, and another that includes a human-readable version of the value.
+Often, it's convenient to filter simmer's output through "cut -f 1,3" to see only the human-readable versions.

 For simple cases like sum, the human-readable and machine-readable formats are identical, so the output looks like this: